Manage Posture Policies

 Delete Requirements

-Deleting a requirement group or requirement from a policy will delete all associations with linked controls as well.
+Deleting a requirement group or requirement from a policy also deletes all associations with linked controls.

 1. Select a requirement group, subgroup, or requirement in a custom policy.

-2. From the three-dot menu, choose the Delete option and confirm Yes, Delete after warning.
+2. From the three-dot menu, choose the Delete option and confirm Yes, Delete after the warning.

 A policy re-evaluation is triggered if the policy is active.
 Refresh Compliance Views to see the results.